-Unless defined in this award agreement (together with all exhibits and appendices attached thereto, this "Award Agreement"), capitalized terms will have the same meanings ascribed to them in The Kraft Heinz Company 2016 Omnibus Incentive Plan (as may be amended from time to time, the "Plan").
+Unless defined in this award agreement (together with all exhibits and appendices attached thereto, this " Award Agreement"), capitalized terms will have the same meanings ascribed to them in The Kraft Heinz Company 2016 Omnibus Incentive Plan (as may be amended from time to time, the "Plan").

-Subject to your acceptance of this Award Agreement, you are hereby being granted an award of Restricted Stock Units (the "RSUs") as of the Grant Date set forth below (the "Grant Date").
+Subject to your acceptance of this Award Agreement, you are hereby being granted an award of Restricted Stock Units (the " RSUs") as of the Grant Date set forth below (the "Grant Date").
 Each RSU is a bookkeeping entry representing the right to receive one (1) share of The Kraft Heinz Company's (the "Company") common stock on the following terms and subject to the provisions of the Plan, which is incorporated herein by reference.
 In the event of a conflict between the provisions of the Plan and this Award Agreement, the provisions of the Plan will govern.

+Number of RSUs:

+Grant Date:

+Vesting Date:

-Termination Without Cause, death and Disability: Dividend Equivalents:
+Termination Without Cause, death and Disability:

+Dividend Equivalents:

-By agreeing to this Award Agreement, you agree that the RSUs are granted under and governed by the terms and conditions of this Award Agreement (including, without limitation, the terms and conditions set forth on $\underline{\text{Exhibit A}}$ , the Restrictive Covenants Agreement attached as $\underline{\text{Exhibit B}}$ and the terms and conditions set forth on $\underline{\text{Appendix I}}$ ) and the Plan.
+By agreeing to this Award Agreement, you agree that the RSUs are granted under and governed by the terms and conditions of this Award Agreement (including, without limitation, the terms and conditions set forth on Exhibit A, the Restrictive Covenants Agreement attached as Exhibit B and the terms and conditions set forth on Appendix I) and the Plan.

+THE KRAFT HEINZ COMPANY